abhineshns/IBM-capstone/Report.md

 ### We have created 2 models that predict severity of accident from the given independent variables.
 The algorithms showed an accuracy of 74%.
 So using this algorithms we can predict the severity of the future accidents.
 So we can change certain factors so that it eventually reduce the severity of the accident.

+### For the detailed report please check this blog link http://datageeks.unaux.com/2020/08/19/predicting-the-severity-of-road-accidents/